FastDOG: Fast Discrete Optimization on GPU: Method

 \subsection{Lagrangean Dual}

-While~\eqref{eq:binary-program} is NP-hard to solve, optimization over a single constraint is typically easier (but may still be NP-hard e.g.\ for Knapsack).
-Below we dualize the original problem using Lagrange decomposition similarly as in~\cite{lange2021efficient}.
-This allows us to solve the Lagrangean dual of the full problem~\eqref{eq:binary-program} by iteratively solving only the subproblems.
+While~\eqref{eq:binary-program} is NP-hard to solve, optimization over a single constraint is typically easier for example by using Binary Decision Diagrams.
+To make use of this possibility we dualize the original problem using Lagrange decomposition similarly to~\cite{lange2021efficient}.
+This allows us to solve the Lagrangean dual of the full problem~\eqref{eq:binary-program} by solving only the subproblems.